fernando-acosta/QualityTools/README.md

  ## A simple example using an EWMA Control Model

- The following code block generates a set of 200 points, and it returns a dataframe with the points that are out of control and it plots the series with the limits.
+ The following code block generates a set of 500 points, and it returns a dataframe with the points that are out of control and a ploted control chart.

    ```
    from ControlCharts import EWMAControlModel